fascinosum/magento2/README.md

         ```
         command to create a new schema patch with the name _**EnableAbandonedCartSegmentation**_
         * _use `--type schema` as command parameter_
+    * NOTE: Patches should be named by their purpose.
     * copy new changes from the `Setup/UpgradeSchema.php` file into schema patch (use code from enableAbandonedCartSegmentation method)
     * implement `PatchVersionInterface` to `EnableAbandonedCartSegmentation`.
-    Use the module version value from the `Setup/UpgradeSchema.php` as a return value for `getVersion` method
+    Use the module version value from the `Setup/UpgradeSchema.php` as a return value for `getVersion` method.
+    * NOTE: `PatchVersionInterface` is deprecated since it is used only for migration purposes.
+New patches that appear after module migration should not implement this interface.
+Migrated patches MUST implement this interface and return the version they are designated to in legacy setup script.
+This is required for backward compatibility.
     * run command
         ```bash
         bin/magento setup:upgrade